jamil042/Enhanced-IDE/README.md

 ## Contributing

-If you wish to contribute to this project, please fork the repository and create a pull request with your changes.
+1. Clone the repository
+2. Create a new branch
+3. Make your changes
+4. Push your changes to the new branch